Myrcene is the terpene that all other terpenes (and cannabinoids) get along with REALLY well. Read more to discover why you should love it too!

 In fact, leading terpene researcher Dr. Ethan Russo says:

 Almost every clinical study that’s looked at based medicines has shown an improvement in sleep... to say otherwise would be to be staring in a deep hole — a deep hole of ignorance.

 Instead, you can add non derived myrcene to your products to reap the benefits.

-The sedation of the so-called Indica strains is falsely attributed to certain compounds content when, in fact, said compound is stimulating in low and moderate doses!
-Rather, sedation in most common strains is attributable to their myrcene content, a monoterpene with a strongly sedative couch-lock effect.
-(5)
+As Russo explains, the sedation effect of the so-called Indica strains is falsely attributed to the amount of certain compounds.
+However, said compound is actually stimulating in low and moderate doses!
+Rather, sedation, in most common strains, is attributable to their myrcene content (5)

 And myrcene is not the only terp to make you sleepy.

 A study showed citral and limonene also presented sedative and motor relaxant effects (6).

 2. Myrcene Could Provide Analgesic Effects (Pain Relief)

 “Analgesic” describes drugs that relieve pain.
 While myrcene isn't a drug, this powerful terpene may relieve pain when used in high concentrations.